Opel Kapitän: Kapitän P1 (1958–1959)

 The 1958 Kapitän (series P1), introduced in June 1958, was both wider and lower than its predecessor, and featured panoramic windows.
 It won some plaudits for its American-inspired "dream-car" styling, but there were also critics who pointed out that the extent of the wrap-around front and rear windows, along with the slope of the rear roof-line, restricted the driver's view out unnecessarily and made the rear doors very narrow: many back seat passengers, once they had negotiated their way onto the back seat had headroom issues.
+Vauxhall also offered a similarly styled car, the Vauxhall Velox and Cresta PA.

 This time, the 2,473 cc six cylinder engine had its maximum output raised to 80 PS at 4,100 rpm.
 Wheelbase, track widths, length and width were all slightly increased, while a flatter roof made the car some 6 cm lower.

 The P1 was built only for one year.
 From June 1958 to June 1959, 34,282 were produced, which was fewer cars than the annualized output of either its direct predecessor or of its direct successor.

 Kapitän P2 (1959–1963)

 The P2 Kapitän came to market in August 1959 and while it still had the panoramic windscreen, it gained a new grille and a revised body with a more angular roof and a new rear.
-It was driven by a stronger new, oversquare 2.6-liter-inline six (bore x stroke: 85 x 76.5 instead of 80 x 82 mm), still of OHV and pushrod design.
-Carried over were the 3-speed and 4-speed overdrive transmission; the latter was replaced from December 1960 by GM´s 3-speed Roto-Hydra-Matic automatic.
+It was driven by a stronger new, oversquare 2.6-litre inline six (bore × stroke: 85 × 76.5 instead of 80 × 82 mm), still of OHV and pushrod design.
+Carried over were the 3-speed and 4-speed overdrive transmission; the latter was replaced from December 1960 by GM's 3-speed Roto-Hydra-Matic automatic.

 The P2 climbed to a top speed of 150 km/h, reached 100 km/h in 16 seconds and consumed 12 L/100 km.

 From August 1959 to December 1963, Opel built 145,618 units of this Kapitän series.
 No other Opel Kapitän model, before or subsequently, achieved such a high production level.

 The large Opels were never dominating players in their market segment on the same scale as the smaller Rekord and Kadett models, possibly due to the strength of Mercedes-Benz in the big car sector.
 Nevertheless, the highpoint for the big Opels was 1960 when together the Kapitän and Admiral were Europe's top-selling six-cylinder saloons, with nearly 48,000 sold.